Instructions for Author

 Ethical Responsibilities of Authors

 This journal is committed to upholding the integrity of the scientific record.
-As a member of the Committee on Publication Ethics (COPE) the journal will follow the COPE guidelines on how to deal with potential acts of misconduct.
+The journal will follow the COPE guidelines on how to deal with potential acts of misconduct.

 Authors should refrain from misrepresenting research results which could damage the trust in the journal, the professionalism of scientific authorship, and ultimately the entire scientific endeavour.
 Maintaining integrity of the research and its presentation is helped by following the rules of good scientific practice, which include*: